sismadi/sismadi/README.md

 💻 Software Engineer from jakarta
 🌱 Currently learning AI
 👨‍💻 All of my projects are available at [https://github.com/sismadi](https://github.com/sismadi)
-💬 Ask me about JavaScript, React, NodeJS
+💬 Ask me about JavaScript, WebAssably, SVG, JSON, Worker, PWA.
 📫 Connect with me on [LinkedIn](https://linkedin.com/in/sismadi)
 ⚡ Fun fact: Web developer and informatics lecturer